 For example, a Yelp employee wrote an article on Medium, a popular blogging website, about what she perceived as awful working conditions at the influential online review company.
 Yelp fired her, and the author said she was let go because her post violated Yelp’s terms of conduct.
 Yelp’s CEO denied her claim.
 Was her blog post libelous, or disloyal conduct, and therefore a legitimate cause for termination?
 In order to avoid ambiguity, companies should create social media policies to elucidate what constitutes an infringement, especially as more states are passing off-duty conduct laws that prohibit an employer’s ability to punish an employee for online activities.

-Racial discrimination, sexual harassment, wage inequality – these are all costly ethical issues that employers and employees encounter on a daily basis across the country.
-According to a report from the Equal Employment Opportunity Commission (EEOC), harassment and discrimination cost U.S. companies $372.1 million in 2013.
+Racial discrimination, sexual harassment, wage inequality – are all costly ethical issues that employers and employees encounter on a daily basis across the country.
+According to a news release from the Equal Employment Opportunity Commission (EEOC), the EEOCC secured $505 million for victims of discrimination in the private sector and government workplaces in 2019.
 The EEOC states that there are several types of discrimination, including age, disability, equal pay, genetic information, harassment, national origin, race, religion, retaliation, pregnancy, sex and sexual harassment.

 These cases are expected to continue to rise due to the growing number of family members who have disabilities, the increase in people 65 and older who need care, the increase of men who are becoming caregivers, and growing expectation for employees that they can work and provide family care.
 Employers will need to adjust to these employee perspectives and restructure how work can be accomplished to reduce FRD.